MoskitoHero/barley/README.md

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+The logo is made from an asset from [onlinewebfonts.com](https://www.onlinewebfonts.com/icon), licensed by CC BY 4.0.

 ## Contributing
 You can contribute in several ways: reporting bugs, suggesting features, or contributing code.
 See [our contributing guidelines](CONTRIBUTING.md)